 There are 2 ways for contributors to add or modify translations in their languages:

-- Work on Launchpad, OpenERP’s community platform, using the dedicate Translation interface on Launchpad, a.k.a.
-Rosetta.
+- Work on Launchpad, OpenERP’s community platform, using the dedicate Translation interface on Launchpad, formerly known as Rosetta.
 This guarantees to work on the latest translation, and is automatically synchronized with the .po files of the source code.
-See Translating via Launchpad’s Rosetta for more details.
+See Translating with Launchpad for more details.

 - Work directly on the PO files, considering them as regular source code files, and thus sending a merge proposal of the .po patch to OpenERP, just like for a regular patch.
 This is explained in more details in Translating in the source code section.

-Launchpad provides a web-based translation interface called Rosetta, which can be used to translate.
+Launchpad provides a web-based translation interface, which can be used to translate.
 Its main features are: